mspass-team/mspass/docs/source/user_manual/memory_management.rst

 limits of both node and total memory pools.
 If they are asked to do something impossible, like unintentionally asking the system to fit an entire data set in cluster memory, we have seen them fail and abort.
-Even worse is that when prototyping a workflow on a desktop we have had dask crash the system by overwhelming memory.
+Even worse is that when prototyping a workflow on a desktop outside of the containerized environement we have seen had dask crash the system by overwhelming memory.
 How to avoid this in MsPASS is a work in progress, but is a possibility all users should be aware of when working on huge data sets.
 We think the crash problems have been eliminated